mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/webamabaso/2/edit?html,js,output)

-In this example, we will be fetching the data from a remote source.
-So the data will be stored inside `state`.
-You should just as easily create a `component` that uses `props`, and have a `Parent` `container` do the fetching and pass it down as `props`.
+In this example, we will be fetching data from a remote source.
+That data will be stored as component state.
+It could also be stored externally and passed down as props.

-Anyway, upon the first `render`, we get back `No animals!`.
-Why?
-Well because our `this.state.animals` is `empty`!

-In our `render` method, you can see we check if our `this.state.animals` passes a `.length` condition.
-If it fails, we render a `div` that says `No Animals!`.

-If the condition passes, we render the `list`.

-So lets add in the data fetching.
-For the purposes of this example, we mock the functionality with a `setTimeout` and a local `var`.
-But if you were actually going to do a `remote` request, you can use your favorite `AJAX` library, whether it's `jQuery`'s `ajax` or something like `superagent` or `fetch`.
+Because `this.state.animals` is initially empty, the first render will display *No animals!*, as coded in the first part of the `render` method, we only render the list if there are animals in the list.

+For the purpose of this example, we'll emulate data fetching with a `setTimeout` call.
+In a real-world situation, you would use whatever AJAX library you prefer.

 ```js
 var animalsListData = [